-125. The Commissioner conducts a preliminary assessment of all complaints.
+- 134. The Commissioner conducts a preliminary assessment of all complaints.
 The Commissioner will not without good reason consider either anonymous complaints or ones where the complainant is not prepared to have their name and complaint disclosed to the member whose conduct is criticised.
-She screens out complaints which fall outside the scope of the Code.
-She may choose not to consider complaints which are clearly trivial or vexatious, or which substantially repeat allegations which have already been the subject of inquiry (unless there is significant fresh evidence in their support).
-In making her preliminary assessment, the Commissioner considers the criteria in the following two paragraphs.
+They screen out complaints which fall outside the scope of the Code.
+They may choose not to consider complaints which are clearly trivial or vexatious, or which substantially repeat allegations which have already been the subject of inquiry (unless there is significant fresh evidence in their support).
+In making their preliminary assessment, the Commissioner considers the criteria in the following two paragraphs. - 135.
+Matters within the Commissioner's remit include: - failure to register relevant interests; - failure to declare relevant interests in the course of parliamentary business, including committee proceedings; - breach of the rules on financial inducements and parliamentary influence and on paid advocacy; - breach of the rules on the use of facilities and services and on financial support; - breach of the requirement that members should always act on their personal honour; - behaviour that amounts to bullying, harassment or sexual misconduct in the course of parliamentary duties or activities; and - breach by members' staff of the Code of Conduct for Members' Staff.